tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/application-layer.md

 Default port number for HTTP is `80`

 The `HEAD` HTTP method is similar to the GET method.
 When a server receives a request with the HEAD method, it responds with an HTTP message but it leaves out the requested object.
 Application developers often use the HEAD method for debug-ging.

+## Electronic Mail

+Simple Mail Transfer Protocol (SMTP) uses TCP

+Gmail là một **email service provider**, nó sẽ có **Mail server** của riêng nó.
+Ngoài gmail ra còn có các ESP như: Microsoft Outlook, Yahoo mail, iCloud mail.
+Mỗi ESP sẽ có những mail server riêng của tụi nó.

+Mail server của ESP này có thể send mail tới mail server của ESP khác.

+Mình có thể tự build custom mail server nhưng sẽ có nhiều challenge.

+- `@gmail.com`
+- `@outlook.com`
+- `@yahoo.com`
+- `@icloud.com`
+- Ngoài ra còn có nhiều cách config tên khác nhau

+It is important to observe that SMTP does not normally use intermediate mail serv-ers for sending mail, even when the two mail servers are located at opposite ends of the world.
+If Alice’s server is in Hong Kong and Bob’s server is in St. Louis, the TCP connection is a direct connection between the Hong Kong and St. Louis servers.

+- Client SMTP sends mail
+- Server SMTP receive mail

+## DNS—The Internet’s Directory Service

+The DNS is (1) a **distributed database** implemented in a hierarchy of DNS servers, and (2) an **application-layer protocol** that allows hosts to query the distributed database.

+The DNS protocol runs over UDP and uses port 53.

+Like HTTP, FTP, and SMTP, the DNS protocol is an application-layer protocol since it relies on an underlying end-to-end transport protocol (UDP) to transfer DNS messages between communicating end systems.
+However, the role of the DNS is quite different from Web, file transfer, and e-mail applications.
+Unlike these applications, the DNS is not an application with which a user directly interacts.

+DNS uses a large number of servers, organized in a hierarchical fashion and distributed around the world.
+No single DNS server has all of the mappings for all of the hosts in the Internet.